-Mike Bonnell is in his second season as the head men's tennis coach at Ohio Northern University.
+Mike Bonnell is in his fourth season as the head men's tennis coach at Ohio Northern University.
+He also currently serves as the facilities director for the ONU Athletics Department.

-Bonnell is an alumnus of ONU and played for the Polar Bears from 1990-1992.
+Bonnell, the first full-time men's tennis coach in program history, is an ONU alumnus who played for the Polar Bears from 1990-1992.

-He comes to Ohio Northern after serving as the head men's tennis coach at Methodist (N.C.)
+Bonnell comes to ONU after serving as the head men's tennis coach at Methodist (N.C.)
 University, where he compiled an 80-27 record from 2011-15.

 Prior to coaching at Methodist, Bonnell spent six seasons at the helm of the Ohio Dominican men's and women's tennis programs.
-During his tenure with the Panthers, Bonnell led teams to postseason play every year and produced five nationally ranked players.
+During his tenure with the Panthers, Bonnell led the teams to postseason play every year and produced five nationally-ranked players.
 In 2005, he was named the American Mideast Conference South Division Women's Coach of the Year.

 In addition to his collegiate coaching duties, Bonnell is a USPTA certified Elite Tennis Professional and has served as Director of Tennis for the Village of Pinehurst, Head Tennis Professional at Little Turtle Country Club, and Assistant Head Professional at the New Albany Tennis Center.

-Bonnell earned a bachelor's degree in communications/public relations from Ohio Northern, where he competed on the men's tennis team and was ranked nationally as high as No. 9 in doubles.
+Bonnell earned a bachelor's degree in communications/public relations from Ohio Northern, where he competed on the men's tennis team and was ranked nationally as high as No. 9 in doubles play.

-He won the OAC title at No. 1 doubles three consecutive seasons from 1990-92 and currently ranks fourth all-time at ONU with an .851 winning percentage (40-7) in doubles play.
+He won the OAC title at No. 1 doubles three consecutive seasons from 1990-92 and currently ranks fourth all-time with an .851 winning percentage (40-7) in doubles play at ONU.

 Bonnell's Men's Tennis Coaching Record